Syncope: A Merck Manual of Patient Symptoms podcast

 Interpretation of findings:

 Although the cause is often benign, it is important to identify the occasional life-threatening cause (eg, tachyarrhythmia, heart block) because sudden death is a risk.
-Clinical findings (see Table 7: Symptoms of Cardiovascular Disorders: Some Causes of Syncope) help suggest a cause in 40 to 50% of cases.
+Clinical findings (see Table 8: Some Causes of Syncope) help suggest a cause in 40 to 50% of cases.
 A few generalizations are useful.

 Benign causes often lead to syncope.
 Syncope precipitated by unpleasant physical or emotional stimuli (eg, pain, fright), usually occurring in the upright position and often preceded by vagally mediated warning symptoms (eg, nausea, weakness, yawning, apprehension, blurred vision, diaphoresis), suggests vasovagal syncope.